No proposal of PSB merger under consideration: Govt

 -

-Union minister Shiv Pratap Shukla today said no proposal regarding merger of Public Sector Banks (PSBs) is under consideration of the government.
+Union minister Shiv Pratap Shukla on Tuesday said no proposal regarding merger of Public Sector Banks (PSBs) is under consideration of the government.

 However, the government has put in place an approval framework for proposals to amalgamate nationalised banks, the Minister of State for Finance said in a written reply to Rajya Sabha.